 Document name/ section of AUPOIP Applicable NoRs Key Objectives Key Policies D17.2(3) Appropriate subdivision, use and development, including adaptation of scheduled historic heritage places, is enabled. c) other adverse effects are avoided, remedied or mitigated.
 Auckland Unitary Plan E12 Land disturbance - District NB: Updated by Plan Change 14 E12.2(1) Land disturbance is undertaken in a manner that protects the safety of people and avoids, remedies and or mitigates adverse effects on the environment.
-E12.3(1) Avoid where practicable, and otherwise, mitigate, or where appropriate, remedy adverse effects of land disturbance on areas where there are natural and physical resources that have been scheduled in the Plan in relation to historic heritage and special character.
+E12.3(1) Avoid where practicable, and otherwise, mitigate, or where appropriate, reme areas where there are natural and physical resources that have been scheduled in the special character.